microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 And then you can choose an image to analyze.
 Here we provide the URL of an image, the same image of a man in a hard hat that we looked at a moment ago.

-Now we can pass the key and the image url into the endpoint by passing in a JSON input using curl.
+Now we can pass the key and the image URL into the endpoint by passing in a JSON input using curl.
 And in just a few milliseconds we get back the analysis of the image as JSON.
 You can see the same outputs we saw in the web interface a moment ago.